 Acknowledging also the potential of the treaties to promote green growth and green infrastructure, sustainable and smart cities and circular economy,

-[ [with concern (CH)]]Expressing serious concerns about the long-standing scarcity, unpredictability and uneven distribution of funding by Parties to the two instruments that put at risk the implementation of the workplans and the functioning of the secretariat, also taking into consideration future accessions by countries not member States of the United Nations Economic Commission for Europe,
+[Taking note [with concern (CH)] of] []the long-standing scarcity, unpredictability and uneven distribution of funding by Parties to the two instruments that put at risk the implementation of the workplans and the functioning of the secretariat, also taking into consideration future accessions by countries not member States of the United Nations Economic Commission for Europe,

-1. Reaffirm our strong commitment to fully implementing and complying with [ (CA) under] the Convention and the Protocol;
+1. Reaffirm our strong commitment to fully implementing and complying with [our respective obligations (CA) under] the Convention and the Protocol;

-2. Commit to scaling up the resources – both human and financial – for the successful implementation of the activities under the treaties and the functioning of their secretariat, including through increasing the contributions to the treaties’ trust fund;
+2. Commit to strengthening the efforts in contributing to the functioning of the treaties in a sustainable manner by providing adequate resources – both human and financial;

-3. Also commit to further strengthening the implementation and impact of both treaties, including by improving the uniformity of their interpretation, and, [as needed,][as appropriate,] the clarity of theirir scope and , as well as by enhancing political support through increased awareness of the treaties and their benefits;
+3. Also commit to further strengthening the implementation and impact of both treaties, including by improving the uniformity of the interpretation, and, [as needed,][as appropriate,] the clarity of their scope and of their [provisions] [requirements], as well as by enhancing political support through increased awareness of the treaties and their benefits;

-4. Undertake to boost the implementation of the Convention and the Protocol, including, as needed, through guidance, awareness-raising and capacity-building, with a view to making full use of their potential for addressing new and emerging national, regional and global challenges and goals;
+4. Undertake to boost the application of the Convention and the Protocol, including, as needed, through guidance, awareness-raising and capacity-building, with a view to making full use of their potential for addressing new and emerging national, regional and global challenges and goals;

 5. Call upon all Parties that have not yet ratified the second amendment to the Convention to do so to ensure unified application of the Convention by all its Parties;